Cancer Research UK logo.

 Funeral Expenses Payment

-Funeral Expenses Payment (also called a Funeral Payment) is a payment that you can apply for to help you pay for a funeral you're arranging.
+Funeral Expenses Payment is a payment that you can apply for to help you pay for a funeral you're arranging.
 You need to be on certain benefits.
+It is also called a Funeral Payment.

 In Scotland, you can apply for Funeral Support Payment.
 It has replaced Funeral Expenses Payment.